autumn-info-442a/team-e/HW3.md

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User must be able to view pre defined categories on the home page 4.
 There must not be a create category button.

-3.  **NEED TO REVISE** Users must be able to click on any category on the Explore page and then be routed to that category’s page once the user has logged in.
-If the user doesn't have an account, they can create an account and then access the categories.
+3.  **REVISED** Users must be able to click on any category on the Explore page and then be routed to that category’s page once the user has logged in.
+If the user doesn't have an account, they can still view the category's page, but won't be able to join the group.

 - Verification Steps: 1.
 User accesses the application 2.
 User clicks on any category they'd like 3.
-User should be able to view the categories list of groups 4.
-If the user doesn't have an account, they will be routed to log in.
+User should be able to view the category's list of groups, even if they aren't logged in.

-- Reason for REVISED:
+- Reason for REVISED: We revised this requirement to allow for npn-logged in users to have access to the category's page.
+We made this decision as it gives users the opportunity to explore the pages before they've logged in, affording the chance to determine if making an account will provide them with meaningful connections.

 4.  **COMPLETE** The system must show all categories, and the user must be able to scroll down to see the rest if they do not all fit on the page.